Theory of religious economy

-Religious economy refers to religious persons and organizations interacting within a market framework of competing groups and ideologies.
+The phrase "religious economy" refers to religious persons and organizations interacting within a market framework of competing groups and ideologies.
 An economy makes it possible for religious suppliers to meet the demands of different religious consumers.
 By offering an array of religions and religious products, a competitive religious economy stimulates such activity in a market-type setting.

-The field applies rational choice theory to the theory of religion such that supply and demand are used to model the development and success of organized religions.
+The theory of religious economy applies rational choice theory to the theory of religion such that supply and demand are used to model the development and success of organized religions.
 Major proponents of the theory include William Sims Bainbridge, Roger Finke, Laurence Iannaccone, and Rodney Stark.

+Defining a religious economy

+Various definitions of a "religious economy" exist: